Dowell-Lab/srworkshop/day04/worksheets/Day4_Trimmomatic_worksheet.md

 - Here we define five variables.
 - The `FASTQ=` (input directory) variable specifies the path to the directory where the fastq data files are located.
 This has been filled in for you.
 - Modify the `OUTDIR=` (output directory) to point to the appropriate output file directories for our fastQC and trimmed fastq files.
 - Note that although in this case you already manually made these directories, it's useful to make sure that the output directories exist by calling `mkdir` within the sbatch script.
-Look up what the `-p` parameter does.
+Look up what the `-p` parameter does.**Note: file path below has `sread2024` incorperated into the path.
+It should be `sread2025`**

   ![Trimmomatic variables](md_images/trimmomatic_variables.png)